-What should I do if my child has symptoms of Coats Disease?
+What should I do if my child shows Coats disease symptoms?

-Don’t wait—talk immediately to your doctor about the possibility of Coats Disease.
+Don’t wait—talk immediately to your doctor about the possibility of Coats disease.
 Time is of the essence for saving the eyesight.
-Recognizing early signs and knowing developmental milestones is important, and early intervention is key.
+Recognizing early signs of Coats and knowing developmental milestones is important, and early intervention is key.

-I think my child has Coats Disease, but neither my child’s pediatrician nor my child’s eye doctor has heard of it.
-What do I do?
+I think my child has Coats disease, but neither my child’s pediatrician nor my child’s eye doctor has heard of it.
+Where do I find a Coats disease specialist?

-When my child is being evaluated for Coats Disease, what signs are the doctor looking for?
+When my child is being evaluated for Coats disease, what signs does the doctor look for?

-What are the treatments available to my child?
+What Coats disease treatments are available to my child?

-Less than 2000,000 people in the US population are affected.
+Less than 200,000 people in the US population are affected.
 It’s listed as a “rare disease” by the Office of Rare Diseases (ORD) of the National Institutes of Health (NIH).
-To put this in perspective, Ophanet, a consortium of European (physicians?) partners, currently defines a condition rare when if affects only one person per 2,000.
+To put this in perspective, Ophanet, a consortium of European partners, currently defines a condition rare when it affects only one person per 2,000.

 No one knows.
 It’s still a mystery to retinal specialists.
 One possible clue is that it’s caused by a somatic mutation of the NDP gene.
 More study is required.

-Unfortunately, experts have been unable thus far to come up with a cure for Coats Disease.
+Unfortunately, experts have been unable thus far to find a cure for Coats disease.
 Many treatments and therapies have surfaced to help the patient retain as much of their eyesight as possible, but no one yet has determined how to reverse the loss of eyesight.

 Fortunately, with the advent of the Jack McGovern Coats Disease Foundation, there is hope for a reprieve and even a cure.
-Thus far, parents have been relying on early intervention by knowledgeable physicians to mitigate loss of eyesight.
-JMCDS is funding a select group of research scientists dedicated to finding a solution for this growing problem.
-The Foundation has also launched an outreach and fundraising campaign run entirely by volunteers, eliminating overhead and administrative costs..
+Thus far, parents have been relying on early intervention by knowledgeable physicians to mitigate childhood blindness or loss of eyesight.
+JMCDF is funding a select group of research scientists dedicated to finding a solution for this growing problem.
+The Foundation has also launched an outreach and fundraising campaign run entirely by volunteers, eliminating overhead and administrative costs.
 Every dollar is supporting the efforts to find a cure.
-Current treatments have proven to be very successful, helping kids lead a full and active life, but JMCDS is holding out for more.
+Current treatments have proven to be very successful, helping kids lead a full and active life, but JMCDF is holding out for more.

 First, be kind to yourself.
 It’s not easy to recover from the shock of learning your child has a disease that has no known cause or cure.
 Accept any and all feelings the diagnosis may elicit, and try not to blame yourself: It would’ve been impossible for you to figure out a way to shield your child from this disease.

+How will my child live with Coats disease?
 Will my child be able to have a normal life?
-Attend school?
-Drive?
-Play sports?